TheGreengo/ReactTut/README.md

 # Plan
 - flashcards
-    - clicking on a deck in the left bar should display the cards in the deck on the right
-    - with a button on the top to study
-    - each card should show the front and back
-    - and have a checkbox to be included
     - when you click to study, it will have side to side arrows
     - and clicking on the card will swap the side
     - learn how to make a fancy flipping animation